 In the Script Arguments box, enter the following parameters (in a single line).
 When you run the script in Visual Studio, you can see how VS uses the parameters in the Output window.
 You can use this as a starting point for setting the parameter values in your build step.

 Parameter Description -ResourceGroupLocation The geo-location value where the resource group is located, such as eastus or 'East US'.
 (Add single quotes if there's a space in the name.)
-See Azure Regions for more information. -ResourceGroupName The name of the resource group used for this deployment. -UploadArtifacts This parameter, when present, specifies that artifacts need to be uploaded to Azure from the local system.
+See Azure Regions for more information. -ResourceGroupName The name of the resource group used for this deployment. -UploadArtifacts This parameter, when present, specifies that artifacts that need to be uploaded to Azure from the local system.
 You only need to set this switch if your template deployment requires extra artifacts that you want to stage using the PowerShell script (such as configuration scripts or nested templates). -StorageAccountName The name of the storage account used to stage artifacts for this deployment.
 This parameter is only used if you are staging artifacts for deployment.
 If this parameter is supplied, a new storage account is created if the script has not created one during a previous deployment.
 If the parameter is specified, the storage account must already exist. -StorageAccountResourceGroupName The name of the resource group associated with the storage account.
 This parameter is required only if you provide a value for the StorageAccountName parameter. -TemplateFile The path to the template file in the Azure Resource Group deployment project.
 To enhance flexibility, use a path for this parameter that is relative to the location of the PowerShell script instead of an absolute path. -TemplateParametersFile The path to the parameters file in the Azure Resource Group deployment project.
 To enhance flexibility, use a path for this parameter that is relative to the location of the PowerShell script instead of an absolute path. -ArtifactStagingDirectory This parameter lets the PowerShell script know the folder from where the project’s binary files should be copied.
 This value overrides the default value used by the PowerShell script.
-For VS Team Services use, set the value to: -ArtifactStagingDirectory $(Build.StagingDirectory)
+For Azure DevOps Services use, set the value to: -ArtifactStagingDirectory $(Build.StagingDirectory)